jmilet/jmilet.github.io/_posts/2014-04-05-00-erlang-programming-books-podcasts.markdown

 * [Erlang and OTP in Action][erlang_and_otp_in_action]

 To acuatlly take advantage of this book you need some knowledge of Erlang.
-It explains from the ground up a highly scalable distributed system.
+It explains how to build from the ground up a highly scalable distributed system.

 If you want to take full adantatge of your commute time you can subscribe to these podcasts: